dbcli/mssql-cli/doc/installation/linux.md

 ## Ubuntu 14.04

-### Installation via Package Repository - Ubuntu 14.04
+### Installation for latest stable version via Package Repository - Ubuntu 14.04

 mssql-cli, for Linux, is published to package repositories for easy installation (and updates).
 This is the preferred method.